paholg/dimensioned-examples/src/units-outside.md

 has dimensions so we can't do it directly.
 We have to pull out the value, put that in the vector, and then wrap the whole vector in dimensions.
-This is essentially dimensioned's version of an unsafe block, and it could be avoided by using a generic vector with the dimensions on the inside (which is the next method we'll cover).
+This is essentially dimensioned's version of an unsafe block, and it could be avoided by using a generic vector with the dimensions on the inside (the next example we'll cover).

 ```rust
     let offset = [Meter::new(Vector3d::new(0.0, cell_w.value_unsafe, cell_w.value_unsafe) / 2.0),